matiboy/minion/minion/sensing/postprocessors/gpio/README.md

 ## Description

 Filters out GPIO sensors' outputs.
 This is to avoid flooding the nervous system with information when potentially Minion doesn't need to know about the state of a GPIO pin at all times.
-It typically allows the output of the [always listening GPIO sensor](/minion/sensing/gpio/pigpio) to only react on changes, when outcome is high only or low only, or a combination of those.
+It typically allows the output of the [continuous GPIO sensor](/minion/sensing/gpio/pigpio) to only react on changes, when outcome is high only or low only, or a combination of those.

 This means it is quite easy to trigger a command only when e.g. the pin changed from low to high.

 ## Classes

-All the below classes raise a `DataReadError` if they do not receive a `new_value, old_value` tuple as input data.

 ### minion.sensing.postprocessors.gpio.filters.ChangeOnly

 Raises a `DataUnavaible` exception if new and old values are equal.
-Only change will be passed on to the next processor (or the nervous system)
+Only change will be passed on to the next processor (or the nervous system).
+This is actually a [StateChange](/minion/sensing/postprocessors/state) post processor

 ### minion.sensing.postprocessors.gpio.filters.HighOnly